jupyterlab/jupyterlab-desktop/troubleshoot.md

 ### Launching JupyterLab Server manually

+You can launch JupyterLab web app using the same Python environment by following the steps below.

+1. Go to Manage Python environments dialog and open the environment menu by clicking the button on the right end of the row.
+2. Click `Launch Terminal` menu item.
+This will open a system terminal and activate the Python environment.
+3. Run `jupyter lab` command in the terminal.
+This will launch JupyterLab web app and open it on your default browser.
+Check the terminal output for errors and/or warnings.

+If you would like to launch the web app with the same parameters as the desktop app then follow the steps below.

 1. Go to Settings dialog in desktop app and open the `Server` tab.
 2. Server tab shows `Server launch command preview` as shown below.
 Copy the command to clipboard.

 <img src="media/server-launch-command-preview.png" alt="Launch command preview" width=800 />

-3. Open a system Terminal and activate the custom Python environment you would like to debug.
+3. Activate the custom Python environment you would like to debug on a system terminal.
+You can use the Manage Python environments dialog as described above.
 4. Run the command copied from the preview after replacing `{port}` with a value like `8888` and `{token}` with a value like `abcde`.
 5. Check the Terminal output for errors and/or warnings.